ChaitnaMankala/Amazon-Marketplace-Analysis/README.md

 # Amazon Marketplace Analysis

-A **marketplace analytics project** that evaluates **Amazon seller performance, unit economics, and category trends** using SQL, Excel, Python, and BI dashboards.
+A marketplace analytics project that evaluates Amazon seller performance, unit economics, and category trends using SQL, Excel, Python, and BI dashboards.

-This project simulates the type of analysis performed by **e-commerce analysts, marketplace analysts, and product analytics teams** to understand seller performance and marketplace profitability.
+This project simulates the type of analysis performed by e-commerce analysts, marketplace analysts, and product analytics teams to understand seller performance and marketplace profitability.

 **Project Objective:**

 Online marketplaces generate large volumes of transaction data.
-This project demonstrates how analysts can convert that data into **business insights for marketplace strategy**.
+This project demonstrates how analysts can convert that data into business insights for marketplace strategy.

 Key objectives:

-- Analyze **Gross Merchandise Value (GMV)**
+- Analyze Gross Merchandise Value (GMV)
-- Evaluate **take rate and marketplace revenue**
+- Evaluate take rate and marketplace revenue
-- Calculate **contribution margin**
+- Calculate contribution margin
-- Analyze **seller tier performance**
+- Analyze seller tier performance
-- Identify **category-level growth opportunities**
+- Identify category-level growth opportunities

-The goal is to provide insights that help **marketplace operators optimize seller performance and revenue growth**.
+The goal is to provide insights that help marketplace operators optimize seller performance and revenue growth.

 **Business Questions Answered:**